Superfast iterative refinement of low rank approximation of a matrix based on ALS method and random sampling: Numerical Tests

+In each iteration we computed the average principal angle distance (between the matrices of the $r$-top left singular vectors of the input matrix and its approximation) and the average run time from 10 repeated tests; then we plotted our tests results in Fig. \ref{fig:iter_ref_lev_scr}.
+The tests showed that, similarly to the relative error norm in the tests of the previous subsections, the principal angle distance also decreased significantly in a few iterations and then stabilized.

+The principal angle distance would have converged to 0 if the computations were exact and if we solved all auxiliary generalized LLSPs in (\ref{eqllsps}) by applying the standard deterministic algorithm (case (c)), but the distance was still expected to converge to a small positive value if the approximation algorithms using Gaussian embedding (case (b)) or sampling directed by leverage scores (case (a)) were applied for generalized LLSPs.
+This small positive value depends on the embedding dimension and the number of samples.

+The tests have confirmed such expected behavior even in the presence of rounding errors: the refinement based on the standard LLSP solver decreased the principal angle distance considerably stronger than with the two other approaches, (a) and (b), which has output CUR LRAs (unlike the case (c) of using the Standard Algorithm), and they were still close to optimal.

-In terms of run time, the two approaches provide significant improvement over the standard LLSP-based Approach.
-Moreover the leverage scores approach uses considerably less time at each iteration than the Gaussian Embedding approach, and the run time decreases more substantially as the size of the input matrix grows.
-Even more importantly, in our tests this improvement comes at almost no cost in terms of the precision growth.
+According to our tests for running time, in cases (a) and (b) the algorithms have run significantly faster than in case (c).
+Moreover, the algorithm with leverage scores (case (a)) used considerably less time at each iteration than the Gaussian Embedding approach (b), and this benefit strengthened as the size of the input matrix grew.